2015 Winnemucca Regional Raceway Track Rule

 WSDCA Sportsmen Division:

-If a driver wins 3 National Saturday night events in one season, he will be bumped to the Pro or Vet class the following year.
+If a driver wins 3 National Saturday night events in one season or a championship, he will be bumped to the Pro or Vet class the following year.

 Only Saturday night Main Event points count.